microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/Instructor_Materials/portfolio-1/README.txt

-Demo Website For Web Fundamentals 1 Workshop.
+# Demo Website For Web Fundamentals 1 Workshop

 This demo page features a flat, minimalistic design, a fully animated interface (with noscript fallbacks), and styling for all basic page elements (including blockquotes, tables and lists).
 Enjoy!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of [Unsplash](unsplash.com), a collection of free public domain images for your use.

 (* = Not included)

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

 PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).
+Try [Formspree](https://formspree.io/), a backend, API, and email service for forms.

 Credits:

-	Demo Images:
+	Demo images:
 		Unsplash (unsplash.com)

 	Icons: